Former officer Derek Chauvin faces sentencing Friday afternoon

 Nelson also wrote that Cahill abused his discretion by denying Chauvin's request for a change of venue before trial began, rejecting a previous request Nelson made for a new trial, failing to sequester jurors for the entirety of the trial and refusing to compel Floyd's friend to testify at trial.

-The second-degree murder count carries a statutory maximum term of 40 years in prison, but state sentencing guidelines call for between about 10 ½ and 15 years for someone like Chauvin who has no criminal history.
+The second-degree murder count carries a statutory maximum term of 40 years, but state sentencing guidelines call for between about 10 ½ and 15 years for someone like Chauvin who has no criminal history.
 The presumptive term for the offense is 12 ½ years.

 The sentencing was livestreamed as was Chauvin's six-week trial that began March 8.